mcanthony/tonic-data-manager/docs/api/TonicDataManager.md

 ## unregisterURL(key)

-Remove the pattern from the registry.
+Removes the pattern from the registry.

 ## clear()

-Empty the content of the cache.
+Empties the content of the cache.

 ## on(event, listener)

-Attach a listener to a **url** or a pattern key.
+Attaches a listener to a **url** or a pattern key.

-Here is a list of possible listener functions
+Here is a list of possible listener functions:

 ```js
 function onJsonData(data, envelope) {